Appetite for America: Fred Harvey and the Business of Civilizing the Wild West–One Meal at a Time

 The book title is linked to Amazon for your convenience.
 If you click through to Amazon and purchase anything at all, I get a few cents which helps support A Traveler’s Library.
 Thanks.

 P.S.
 If you are tempted to find a copy of the movie, The Harvey Girls, with Judy Garland–DON’T. Trust me on this one.
 I suffered through it so you won’t have to.
 Besides, the one good number in the movie, The Atchison, Topeka and the Santa Fe, gets thoroughly stuck in your head and you won’t get it out for days.
+UPDATE, November 2013: A new documentary on The Harvey Girls is definitely worth watching.

 REMEMBER: Win a Book About African Wildlife Photography.
 THIS WEEK ONLY.